jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 You can only become the new you and live a new life after giving up the old you and your old habits.

 There's another benefit of having a goal.
-It also allows you to&nbsp;[overcome the fear of change.](/how-to-overcome-fear/)
+It also allows you to [overcome the fear of change.](/how-to-overcome-fear/)

 It’s one thing to give up an old behavior habit.
 If it’s all you’ve known and you give it up out of fear, your desire for familiarity will win in the long run.
 However, if you are in pursuit of something new and better, you’re more likely to stick to it.